Ben 10: Alien Force: Characters

-One of Ben's most formidable foes from the original series, Vilgax is an alien warlord set on conquering the universe.
-His desire is to take Ben's Omnitrix and use it to further his goal.
+Ben's most formidable arch-nemesis from the original series, Vilgax is an alien warlord set on conquering the universe.
+His desire is to take Ben's Prototype Omnitrix and use it to further his goal.
 While not present in the first two seasons, he returns in season three with new powers and abilities.
 He loses to Ben in the episode "Vengeance of Vilgax" and is banished from Earth, though he swears vengeance.
 Keeping his promise, Vilgax returns in the episode "The Final Battle" to procure the Omnitrix and destroy Ben, but is unsuccessful.